Frequently asked questions

 The BSC contained useful information for operating a vessel under a general boat or PWC driving licence.
-The information has been fully reviewed and updated and will be available during July as a free online study guide.
+This information has been updated and is now available as Boat licence study guides.

 Boat driving licences may be suspended immediately by enforcement officers at the time of an offence if it involves: